 “I know it when I see it.”
 That’s often the answer when people are asked about what’s or obscene or otherwise objectionable.

 The problem, however, is that everyone sees things differently.
-And that’s the trouble with a new policy the Laramie County School District 1’s Board of Trustees is considering.
-The board is looking to define what books are considered “sexually explicit” in the district’s school libraries to create a list of materials that parents or guardians would have to “opt-in” to let their children read or check out.
+And that’s the trouble with changing the Laramie County School District 1’s Board of Trustees current policy.
+The board is looking to define what books are considered “sexually explicit” in the district’s school libraries which could create a list of materials that parents or guardians would have to “opt-in” to let their children read or check out.

 But who gets to decide what books are added to this list?